MSc Scholarships for Students from Africa

 - For the taught MScs, the awardee is required to attend all taught components of the chosen course and complete all assignments prescribed, including a dissertation.
-The two taught MSc programmes start on the first October 2016.
+The two taught MSc programmes start on the second of October 2017.

 How to apply:

 Applications should be submitted on-line through the Graduate School; see their application web pages for more details of the on-line application system.
 Please specify in the application form that you wish to be considered for the African students scholarship.
 If it is not possible for you to complete the on-line application form, please contact the Department: